Donate

 Foster Home Licensing & Training

-Crossnore is here to prepare and support families in this foster parent role.
-We provide training, guidance, and support throughout the licensing process, and wrap-around care once children are placed in the home.
+Crossnore is here to prepare and support families in this foster-to-adopt parent role.
+We provide training, guidance, and support throughout the licensing process and provide wrap-around support once children are placed in the home, through adoption finalization, and post-adoption.

-Follow us on Facebook or Instagram to learn more about foster care.
+Follow us on Facebook or Instagram to learn more about Crossnore and our continuum of services.

-You can be a foster parent if you are:
+You can be a pre-adoptive foster parent if you are:

 • Committed and able to help kids who have experienced trauma,